Home > Pillows + Cushions > Decorative > Folklore Bolster Pillow

 - Hand sewing needle

 - 12″+ straight upholstery needle for attaching the tufted buttons

 - One small spool of waxed button/upholstery thread also for attaching the tufted buttons

-Cuts given below are for the specific ribbons we chose, and we will refer to them by name throughout the instructions.
-Refer to the key above or use the links above to click through to Renaissance Ribbons.
+NOTE: As mentioned above, cuts given below are for the specific ribbons we originally chose, and we will refer to them by name throughout the instructions.
+Click through to Renaissance Ribbons.
 If you choose ribbons of different widths, your final look may vary.

 - Cut the 1½” Red with Blue Morning Glory into TWO 21″ lengths.